G4lile0/DeepSpaceNetworkClock/README.md

 </p>
 <p lang="en-US" style="margin-bottom: 0cm; line-height: 100%">The
-storm was one of several that stirred up enough dust to enshroud most of the Red Planet, and  beggin to dissipate the end of August, since then the NASA antennas point to the Rover several times a day waiting for an Opportunity's answer.</p>
+storm was one of several that stirred up enough dust to enshroud most of the Red Planet, and began to dissipate the end of August, since then the NASA antennas point to the Rover several times a day waiting for an Opportunity's answer.</p>
 <p lang="en-US" style="margin-bottom: 0cm; line-height: 100%"><br/>